 - BRAF/MEK inhibitor combinations do have activity against brain metastases, but the response rates are lower than for disease outside the brain (extracranial disease).
-These agents still work in patients who are BRAF positive who have symptomatic disease that required corticosteroids - Checkpoint inhibitors, alone or in combination, have efficacy against brain metastases.
+These agents have shown activity in patients who are BRAF positive who have symptomatic brain metastases that required corticosteroids - Checkpoint inhibitors, alone or in combination, have efficacy against brain metastases.
+However, they are generally less effective against brain metastases than against disease outside the brain.
+Combination ipilimumab + nivolumab is significantly more effective against intracranial disease than anti-PD-1 therapy alone and is usually considered the treatment of choice for melanoma brain metastases whenever feasible.
 Many of the studies are ongoing.
-However, because corticosteroids can interfere with the activity of checkpoint inhibitors, their use in patients receiving corticosteroids for symptomatic brain metastases is limited - Some experts propose that checkpoint inhibitors-particularly combined therapy-should be used in combination with SRS in patients with a few or a single-brain metastases.
-For patients with brain disease that is symptomatic or rapidly progressing, BRAF/MEK inhibitor therapy can be used in patients who are BRAF positive.
+However, because corticosteroids can interfere with the activity of checkpoint inhibitors, checkpoint inhibitor use in patients receiving corticosteroids for symptomatic brain metastases is associated with lower response rates - Some experts propose that checkpoint inhibitors-particularly combined therapy-should be used in combination with SRS in patients with a few or a single-brain metastases; however, whether and when SRS should be recommended for such patients remains the subject of ongoing clinical trials.